sohamcodes/AWS-Serverless-NodeJs-with-Github-Actions/README.md

 -->

 # Project Description/Objectives:
-1. This project looks at developing and deploying a simple Node Express API service running on AWS Lambda using the Serverless Framework.
+1. This project looks at developing and deploying a simple Node ExpressJS API service running on AWS Lambda using the Serverless Framework.
 2. Dev and Prod environments were created to create separation between Non-prod and Prod logics and for testing purposes.
 3. The API is connected to a serverless database (NeonDB).
 4. Drizzle ORM is used to create the database schema via utilizing Javascript.
 This allows for creation of Schema without utilizing SQL Schema.